New Party (Taiwan): History

+In 1997, the New Party launched a fierce political campaign against the introduction of the new junior high school textbook series, Knowing Taiwan (認識臺灣).
+Led by figures such as lawmaker Lee Ching-hua, the party strongly opposed the curriculum reform, criticizing it as a "pro-Japanese" distortion of history that attempted to erase Chinese nationalist identity and subtly promote Taiwanese independence.
+The New Party argued that the textbook minimized the shared heritage of the Chinese nation and romanticized the era of Japanese colonial rule, positioning themselves as vocal defenders of traditional Chinese-centric history education in Taiwan.
+They also strongly opposed the Taiwanization policy of the Lee Teng-hui government and some politicians in Kuomintang.

 In the 2000 presidential election, the party nominated writer and dissident Li Ao, who ran a spirited but token campaign.
 In the election, most members of the party supported former provincial governor James Soong, who ran as an independent candidate after losing the KMT nomination and subsequently being expelled from the KMT, and in fact both Li Ao and the New Party leader Lee Ching-hua encouraged people to support him.
 In the 2001 Legislative Yuan election, the party won a single seat, Wu Cherng-dean's, in Kinmen.

 In the 2005–06 municipal elections, the New Party made significant gains, seating over a dozen members into public office.
 The New Party also gained four seats in the Taipei Mayor's private offices.

 Since the 2008 Legislative Yuan elections, the New Party has not won any seats, while the party supported most of the KMT candidates.

 Ideology and policies

-The New Party considered to be to be a right-wing or far-right political party.
-It strongly opposes Taiwanese independence and supports Chinese unification.
+The New Party considered to be a right-wing or far-right political party.
+It strongly opposes Taiwan independence and supports Chinese unification.
 Since 1997, the NP has switched to the Chinese ultranationalist position, also considered pro-Beijing.

 In August 2019, New Party Chairman Yok Mu-ming announced a proposal to unify China under the "one country, two systems" principle.
 Under the party's plan, the People's Republic of China and the Republic of China would be united as one country, and the country's name and flag would be determined by common consultations; Yok suggested "China" as the common name.
-The proposal includes post-unification goals such as maintaining a multi-party political system, a legal ban on the Taiwanese independence movement, reducing the size of Taiwan's armed forces, inclusion of Taiwanese representatives in China's delegation to the United Nations, and integration of Taiwanese business in the Belt and Road Initiative.
+The proposal includes post-unification goals such as maintaining a multi-party political system, a legal ban on the Taiwan independence movement, reducing the size of Taiwan's armed forces, inclusion of Taiwanese representatives in China's delegation to the United Nations, and integration of Taiwanese business in the Belt and Road Initiative.